-It is the Trustee's policy to assess the performance of the Scheme's investments, investment providers and professional advisers from time to time.
-The Trustee will also carry out

-Page 8 of 11 periodically an assessment of its own effectiveness as a decision-making body and will decide how this may then be reported to members.
+It is the Trustee's policy to assess the performance of the Scheme's investments, investment manager and professional advisers from time to time.
+The Trustee will also periodically assess the effectiveness of its decision-making and investment governance processes and will decide how this may then be reported to members.

-7. Working with the Scheme's employer
+6. Working with the Scheme's employer

-When reviewing matters regarding the Scheme's investment arrangements, such as the SIP, the Trustee seeks to give due consideration to the employer's perspective.
+When reviewing matters regarding the Scheme's investment arrangements, such as the SIP, the Trustee gives due consideration to the employer's perspective.
 While the requirement to consult does not mean that the Trustee needs to reach agreement with the employer, the Trustee believes that better outcomes will generally be achieved if the Trustee and employer work together collaboratively.